vivid-inc/clojure-maven-plugin/README.md

 </repository>
 ```
 in each of the `<repositories>` and `<pluginRepositories>` sections in the appropriate Maven
-configuration file, such as your `pom.xml`.
+configuration, such as your `pom.xml`.

 ### `clojure` goal